dph22/dph22.github.io/README.md

 Università degli Studi di Padova, Vicenza, Italy 2024-2025

-**Member of the Review Committee of the 30th Association for Computer-Aided Architectural Design Research in Asia (CAADRIA) Conference 2025**
-University of Tokyo, Japan
-2024-2025

 **Member of the Review Committee of the 42th Education and Research in Computer Aided Architectural Design in Europe (eCAADe) Conference 2024**
 University of Cyprus, Cyprus
 2024